Slow the Natural Process of Tooth Discoloration

 - Since the surface stains are easy to get rid of, they are first and foremost treated with a basic teeth whitening system.
-Teeth-whitening is a safe process which makes a huge difference in teeth color.
+Teeth whitening is a safe process that makes a huge difference in teeth color.

 - No dental restorations are required and the effects last for a very long time.

 - Normally dentists use a whitening gel to dissolve the stains from the enamel and whiten your teeth up to eight shades.

 - This treatment can be done in a single sitting at the dentist’s clinic or at home.